farshid9170/ansible-install-docker/README.md

 **How to run**

-1-update inventory file with your hosts/n
+update inventory file with your hosts and tun playbook
-2-run playbook

 ansible-playbook -i inventory install_docker.yml